 where the coefficients $c_j$ have also been reindexed.
 The training problem becomes learning coefficients $c_j$ so the approximation $\sum_{j=1}^N c_j \, \phi_j(t_{\ell})$ is close to the given data $y_\ell$.
 Let $\mathbf{A} \in \mathbb{C}^{m \times N}$ be the random feature matrix whose elements are defined as $a_{\ell,j} = \phi_j(t_\ell)$, $\mathbf{c}=[c_1, \ldots, c_N]^T$ and $\boldsymbol{y}=[y_1, \ldots, y_m]^T$.
 By assumption, the time-frequency representation is sparse, so we learn $\mathbf{c}$ by solving an $\ell^1$ regularized least squares problem.
 Following \cite{hashemi2021generalization}, a sparse random feature model can be trained with the $\ell^1$ basis pursuit denoising problem \cite{candes2006near, cai2009recovery, foucart2013sparse}:

 where $\eta$ is a user-defined parameter that is related to the noise bound $E$.
 It can be shown that certain random feature matrices are well-conditioned to sparse regression when trained using Equation \eqref{eq:BP} \cite{hashemi2021generalization,chen2021conditioning}.
-When the input data is contaminated by large noise (such as the gravitational distortion data in Section \ref{sec:astronomy}), we solve the unconstrained $\ell^1$ optimization problem (LASSO) \cite{tibshirani1996regression,hastie2019statistical}: Notice that the unconstrained $\ell^1$ optimization problem is equivalent to the basis pursuit denoising problem under a mapping between $\lambda>0$ and $\nu>0$ \cite{foucart2013sparse}; empirical tests for this particular application showed that the LASSO form was more forgiving while tuning parameters.
+When the input data is contaminated by large noise (such as the gravitational distortion data in Section \ref{sec:astronomy}), we solve the unconstrained $\ell^1$ optimization problem (LASSO) \cite{tibshirani1996regression,hastie2019statistical}: Although the unconstrained $\ell^1$ optimization problem is equivalent to the basis pursuit denoising problem under a mapping between $\lambda>0$ and $\nu>0$ \cite{foucart2013sparse}; empirical tests for this particular application showed that the LASSO form was more forgiving while tuning parameters.
 We expect that this is a consequence of the specific choice of algorithms more than the specific formulation.